 Sometimes when you think something is God’s will, you will need him to provide in great ways for you to do it.
-He is the great provider—if something is his will, he will provide for you.
+He is the great provider—if something is his will, and you are walking with him faithfully, he will provide for you.

 “And my God will meet all your needs according to the riches of his glory in Christ Jesus.”
 (Philippians 4:19, NIV)